e0026557/TGC-18-Project-1/README.md

 #### Fonts

-*Montserrat* is the font used in the website.
-It was chosen because the font is mainly used in posters and signs which fits the look that the website aims to achieve.
+*Montserrat* is a font family that is mainly used in old posters and signs.
+It is chosen as the main font of the website as it fits the look that the website aims to achieve.

 ---